Weltool W3 PRO LEP laser flashlight review

 For the following beamshots I used a Canon EOS 5D Mk2 and a 100mm lens. manual settings: ISO1600, .5sec , F4, 5000K

-The second tower is about 450 meters / 492 yards away.
-It's hard to see any real winner, and you really have to look at the full runtime graph in order to tell a winner from a loser.
-The Nextorch T7L is doing pretty well at start but doesn't really perform very well during the rest of the runtime.
+The first tower is about 450 meters / 492 yards away.
+It’s hard to see any real winner, and you really have to look at the full runtime graph in order to tell a winner from a loser.
+The Nextorch T7L is doing pretty well at the start but doesn’t really perform very well during the rest of the runtime.

 Disclaimer: This flashlight was bought from my own money.
 I have not been paid to review, nor have I been holding back on problems or defects.

 - Simple UI, starts always in High (the most used mode probably)